Skip to main content

 Before You Give Notice

-• You must give notice at least 29 days before your ceremony.
-If you give notice on the 1st May, the earliest you can marry or have a civil partnership is the 30th May.
+You must give notice at least 29 days before your ceremony.
+For example, if you give notice on 1 May, the earliest you can marry or have a civil partnership is 30 May.
 Don't leave it too late!

-• Be aware you must hold your ceremony within 12 months of 'giving notice'.
+Be aware that you must hold your ceremony within 12 months of giving notice.

-• Before you can give notice, it is a legal requirement that you must each have lived within your registration district in England and Wales for at least seven days before giving notice.
+Before you can give your wedding notice in England and Wales, it is a legal requirement that you must each have lived within your registration district for at least seven days before giving notice.
 Don't worry if you live in different districts or are marrying in a different district, you just need to give notice at the registry office local to where you have lived for at least the past week.
-Giving notice does need to be done in person together, but you don't need to do it in the different districts on the same day.
+Giving marriage notice does need to be done in person together, but you don't need to do it in the different districts on the same day.

-• There is a statutory fee for giving notice, which is £35 per person or £47 if either if you is from outside the EU, EEA or Switzerland and need a visa to live in the UK.
+There is a statutory fee for giving notice, which is £42 per person (or £57 if either of you are subject to immigration control).
 This can be paid on the day or in advance.
-There may be additional fees for processing things like a foreign divorce.
+There may be additional fees for processing things such as a foreign divorce.

-• You need to know where your ceremony is taking place when you give notice as the notice is only valid for the venue shown on it.
+"It's vital that couples know the exact venue where their ceremony will take place.
+The notice is only relevant to the place in which they have stated," adds Dawn.
 If you change your venue, you will need to give fresh notices with the new venue and pay the fees again.

 These documents come under three sections: 1) evidence of name, date of birth and nationality; 2) evidence of ending of previous marriage or civil partnership (due to divorce or death); 3) evidence of place of residence.